mizu-eth/nft-registries/policy.md

 5. Token ID (number, indexed): The token ID
 6. Chain ID (number, indexed): The chain ID of the network on which the NFT resides
 7. Proof (file, pdf or txt): Optional proof of authenticity
-8. Attribution (text): Optional attribution
+8. Attribution (long text): Optional attribution

 #### 1. Thumbnail